harleyday/logicleTransform.m/README.md

       'logicleTransformTest[inputs=transform_parameters_and_n_bins,torance=low]/testSize'                            false     true        true                 0    [1×1 struct]
       'logicleTransformTest[inputs=transform_parameters_and_n_bins,torance=low]/testTransformation'                  false     true        true                 0    [1×1 struct]

-  Logicle Transform toolbox contains errors.
+  Logicle Transform class contains errors.
 Please register this issue at the <a href="https://github.com/harleyday/logicleTransform.m/issues/new/choose">GitHub repository issues page</a>.
   Thank you for your time, and sorry for the inconvenience.</code></pre>
 </details>